KAKu99/approx_emst/README.md

    └── sift/
      └── sift_base.fvecs
 ```

-This is example command.
-You can change settings in 'exp.sh'.
+Here's an example command.
+You can adjust the settings in 'exp.sh'.

 ```bash
 # Example command to run the project
 bash exp.sh your/data/folder/path
 ```